 After consultation with the public, forces, Government, the voluntary sector and other interested parties, in this iteration of PEEL legitimacy we looked at three core questions.

 To reach a judgment on the extent to which a force acts legitimately, HMICFRS considered a range of data and documents submitted by the 43 Home Office-funded forces in England and Wales, and carried out file reviews and fieldwork in each force.

 During fieldwork, inspectors interviewed senior officers and staff responsible for stop and search, complaints handling and investigation, wellbeing and performance among others, and held focus groups with a range of officers and staff.
 We also made unannounced visits to police stations to talk to frontline officers and staff about their work.

 Forces were assessed against these questions between April and August 2017.

-A thematic overview of findings relating to Leadership from across PEEL will be published in early 2018.
+A thematic overview of findings relating to Leadership from across PEEL was published in early 2018.

 HMICFRS commissioned Plymouth University to undertake research a short academic study into existing methodologies for the inspection of leadership, with the aim of helping us refine our approach to our inspection of leadership as a concept within policing.